 - Can I schedule FASTPASSES for the entire day at once?
 No. Most often, you cannot hold more than one FASTPASS at a time.

 - Are there exceptions?
 Yes.
 If you have plans to see World of Color at California Adventure, absolutely grab this FASTPASS upon entering.
 The World of Color FASTPASS gives you priority seating for the show that arrives much later in the day.
 (This FASTPASS is distributed to the right of Ariel’s Undersea Adventure.)
 Holding this pass will not stop you from retrieving other FASTPASSES.
 The Fantasmic!
 FASTPASS is another priority seating pass that will not stop you from retrieving other FASTPASSES.
 (This FASTPASS is distributed along Big Thunder Trail in Frontierland.) ***Fantasmic! is on hiatus until 7.17.2017.

 - Are there any other exceptions?
 Kind of.
 If the FASTPASS you pull is for a much later time in the day, a message at the bottom of your FASTPASS will include the time you may pull another FASTPASS.
 See this example:

 (More often than not, you will not see this added message on your FASTPASS.
 In this case, the guest arrived at 8:30am and the soonest she was able to ride this attraction was over four hours later.
 Disneyland does not want you waiting for four hours.
 So, they open up this next FASTPASS window.
-Grab your next FASTPASS and be happy you have two scheduled attractions!)
+Grab your next FASTPASS at the time stated and be happy you have two scheduled attractions!)